 As an international multi-family office, it is important to let you know, when you visit our website, the work that we do not do at our firm, by choice, to save you time reaching out to us for the wrong reasons.
 We are happy to report that we do not mange money for our family office partners, we are not wealth advisors, FA (financial advisors), we are not pitching your family wealth products to "build our book," nor do we sell or market investment products or funds.
 We are not hedge fund third party marketers, private equity placement agents, brokers, or investment bankers.
 We are not fund managers or wealth managers.
 We do not manage outside, third party capital (that's why we are happy and relaxed, by the way).

-We aren't in the business of helping you avoid FACTA, FCPA or OFAC, or advise you on how to set up some dodgy off shore tax shelter to avoid your obligations; it's our experience that birth, death and taxes are all sure things in life for all of us.
+We are not in the business of helping you avoid FACTA, FCPA, CFIUS, OFAC, or advise you on how to set up some dodgy off shore tax shelter to avoid your obligations; it's our experience that birth, death and taxes are all sure things in life for all of us.
 We pay a ton of tax and hate it like the rest of you, but we view it as the privilege of adulthood.
 Again, we are not asset managers, hedge fund managers, private equity GPs, bankers, or trust fund administrators, nor do we ever provide legal, investment banking, tax, trust, structuring, private equity placement agent, off shore advice, hedge fund third party marketing services to our family office partners.
 Anyway, that's the mandatory disclaimer stuff that's negative in tone but hopefully positive in that it cuts down on inquiries to our firm that are perhaps misguided and saves you time.

 The good news is that for important services like legal, investment banking, hedge fund third party marketing, private equity placement services, tax, accounting, wealth advisory - these very important services are critical in the family office world, and when we need these services we simply form collaborations and "best friend" relationships with professionals in these mission critical disciplines.
 Thus, we always welcome and love to develop new relationships with any world-class global professional or firm who is interested in exploring a relationship with us to better serve our family offices and help their businesses participate in international business.
 So, don't be shy, contact us if you would like to explore starting a new friendship or relationship with us, but it is very important that we let you know what our firm does not do.
 After you understand this disclaimer, and you still feel that you want to reach out to us, we are easy to reach, don't bite, and promise to always get back to you the same day you contact us.
 We may not be able to help you slay the dragons or cure what ails you, but we will always do our best to steer you in the right direction without judgement and hopefully with some humor and good cheer.
 So call us.